sonic-net/sonic-mgmt/docs/testplan/transceiver_onboarding_test_plan.md

 - Verify DOM data is read correctly and is in acceptable range.
 - Check if any unexpected flags (such as LOS, LOL, DOM related warnings) are not set
 - Ensure firmware download, upgrade and downgrade works fine.
-- Verify that number of frames received is equal to number of frames sent in both northbound/southbound traffic flows for a predefined set period of time.
-- Verify traffic at line rate

 These are some of transceiver specific capabilities which should be tested if available.